ANCIENTS vs moderns

 Pennsylvania did play a very formative role in the establishment of Freemasonry in the United States.
 What follows is a brief history of how Freemasonry came to be in Pennsylvania and how the two Masonic traditions evolved.

-Freemasonry's origins (as it currently exists) can be traced to the formation of the first Grand Lodge of England (and in the world) in 1717.
+Freemasonry's origins (as it now exists) can be traced to the formation of the Grand Lodge of England in 1717.
 It was formed in London by four lodges which had been meeting in different taverns throughout the city.
-Eight years later, the Grand Lodge of Ireland began work and was immediately recognized by the Grand Lodge of England.
+Eight years later, the Grand Lodge of Ireland was formed and was immediately recognized by the Grand Lodge of England.
 During the years 1749 and 1750, a number of English and some Irish Masons could neither affiliate with nor visit Lodges under the Grand Lodge of 1717, because they belonged to "the laboring class."

 By Sept.
 5, 1749, discontent was stirring among some Brethren of the Pennsylvania Grand Lodge.
-They worried that their self-constituted Grand Lodge lacked the authority it formerly possessed and made an appeal to the Masonic authorities in London for the second appointment of a Provincial Grand Master of Pennsylvania.
-The Grand Master of England (Moderns), William Lord Baron of Rochdale, appointed William Allen, who had been Grand Master in Pennsylvania in 1731.
-This marked the end of the independent Grand Lodge of Pennsylvania and its inception as a Provincial Grand Lodge affiliated with and deriving its authority from the Grand Lodge of England (Moderns).
-It was composed of three Philadelphia Lodges: St. John's, No. 2 and No. 3.
+They worried that their self-constituted Grand Lodge lacked the authority it formerly possessed.
+They made an appeal to the Masonic authorities in London for the second appointment of a Provincial Grand Master of Pennsylvania.
+The Grand Master of England (Moderns), appointed William Allen, who had been Grand Master in Pennsylvania in 1731.
+This marked the end of the independent Grand Lodge of Pennsylvania.
+As a Provincial Grand Lodge of the Grand Lodge of England (Moderns), it was composed of three Philadelphia Lodges: St. John's, No. 2 and No. 3.
 In 1755, the first American Masonic Lodge house was dedicated in Philadelphia by the Grand Lodge of Moderns.

 On Feb.
 13, 1760, the Members of Lodge No. 1 (Ancients) in Philadelphia balloted for their own Provincial Grand Master.
 William Ball, a wealthy landowner, was elected.
-Following the election of Bro.
-Ball, an application was made by the Members of Lodge No. 1 to the Grand Lodge (Ancients) in London for a Provincial Grand Warrant for Pennsylvania.
-They were successful in their efforts, and a warrant for the Provincial Grand Lodge of Pennsylvania (Ancients) was issued on July 15, 1761.
+Following the election an application was made by Lodge No. 1 to the Grand Lodge (Ancients) in London for a Provincial Grand Warrant for Pennsylvania.
+They were successful, and a warrant for the Provincial Grand Lodge of Pennsylvania (Ancients) was issued on July 15, 1761.
 This venerable document is in the archives of the Grand Lodge of Pennsylvania.

-Whereas the original Grand Lodge of Pennsylvania (Moderns) had been very conservative and relatively inactive, the new Grand Lodge of the Ancients was progressive and alert to all opportunities.
-During its entire career, the Modern Grand Lodge never supported more than four constituent lodges, even in its most prosperous years.
+The original Grand Lodge of Pennsylvania (Moderns) had been very conservative and relatively inactive.
+The new Grand Lodge of the Ancients was progressive and alert to all opportunities.
+During its entire career, the Modern Grand Lodge never numbered more than four lodges, even in its most prosperous years.
 On the other hand, from the date of its establishment up to the beginning of the Revolutionary War, the Ancient Grand Lodge granted warrants to 16 lodges and during the Revolution warranted seven more.

-Indeed, the war only intensified the rivalry and considerable friction between Ancients and Moderns in Pennsylvania, because the Modern lodges, to a great extent, were composed of conservatives who were inclined to be Loyalists, while a large majority of the Ancients espoused the cause of independence.
+The war only intensified the rivalry and considerable friction between Ancients and Moderns in Pennsylvania.
+The Modern lodges, to a great extent, were composed of conservatives who were inclined to be Loyalists, while a large majority of the Ancients pursued the cause of independence.
 As the American Revolution stirred strong opposition to Great Britain's rule within the colonies, the liberality of the Ancients became contagious in America.
-The influence of the Moderns waned and was ultimately extinguished as the last record of these beliefs was written in 1793.
+The influence of the Moderns waned.
+The last record of the Moderns in Pennsylvania was written in 1793.